burakyccl/Vesile/README.md

 # Vesile Cinema

 Vesile is an online database of information related to films and tv series.
-Written with ASP.net Core with MVC Structure.
-Node.js server and Web api.
+Written with ASP.net core MVC, Node.js server and Web api.

 > This project is made with a group of people for couple software engineering courses final term projects.
 > I took a part at Front-End.
 The designs and animations that we used are either ours or we have changed it.
 We didn't use template designs.